 Blocks ALL automatic Bot-SPAM, and catches Human Comments SPAM without sending data to 3rd parties or charging subscription fees. more info

-Numerous mechanisms to lock down your WordPress admin area, such as blocking file edits and enforcing SSL.
+Numerous security and protection mechanisms to lock down your WordPress admin area, such as blocking file edits and enforcing SSL.

 Take back control of your WordPress Automatic Updates.

-The WordPress Simple Firewall is built to be reliable, and easy to use by anyone.
-Seriously, the interface is simple! :)
+The Shield is built to be highly reliable and easy to use by anyone!

 Basic functionality is based on the principles employed by the WordPress Firewall 2 plugin.

-With our Login Protection features this plugin will single-handling prevent brute force login attack on all your WordPress sites.
+With the Login Protection features this plugin will single-handedly prevent brute force login attacks on all your WordPress sites.

-These options alone will protect your WordPress sites from nearly all forms of Brute Force login attacks.
+These options alone will protect and secure your WordPress sites from nearly all forms of Brute Force login attacks.